 When a pupil leaves the school, we will record the name of the pupil's new school and their expected start date.

-The DSL will monitor pupil attendance, and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities.
+The DSL will monitor pupil attendance, and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day, or for prolonged periods of time.
+The DSL will always consider the statutory guidance: Children Missing Education - Statutory Guidance for Local Authorities